webNeat/sql-single-vs-multiple-queries/README.md

-# SQL Joins vs multiple queries performance comparaison
+# Drizzle single vs multiple queries performance comparaison

-I was watching [this video](https://www.youtube.com/watch?v=_SLxGYzv6jo) of Theo about Drizzle ORM, and the following sentence (from [this article](https://medium.com/@aleksandrblokh/best-typescript-orm-just-got-better-5a33688b8d2e)) catched my attention:
+This sentence from Drizzle documentation was surprising to me:

 > Regardless of how many nested relations you query - Drizzle will always make exactly one SQL query to the database, it makes it extremely explicit and easy to tune performance with indexes.

 In my mind, using exactly one SQL query will not be performant in all cases.
-In fact, I have seen some cases where doing multiple joins hurts the performance **a lot**.
-But Theo said "this is very very performant", so maybe I am missing something?! maybe Drizzle is doing something I don't know ...
+In fact, I have seen some cases where doing multiple joins hurt the performance **a lot**.
+Am I missing something?! maybe Drizzle is doing something I don't know ...

+So I created this benchmark to experiment with Drizzle a bit and see what I am understanding wrong.

+## The benchmark

+- I used Postgres inside a docker container
-## A simple blog database
+- I created a simple blog database

-Let's make a database and do some benchmarks to try to understand what's going on.
-I will use Postgres for this and start with a simple blog database:

 ```
 users
   id int primary key auto-increment